 This highly rated yarn shop is well stocked with yarn, needles, and supplies.
 What sets the Spinning Room apart from other craft stores is its stock of Kromski and Louet wheels that can be both tested and purchased in-store.
 Additionally, Louet wheels can be rented for a reasonable price per month, if the purchasing price is out of your budget.
 For knitters looking to get-together, the Spinning Room offers knitting groups every Tuesday and Wednesday.

-Only open four day per week, Norma’s Arts & Crafts Supplies is a very kid-friendly craft store as it offers a large selection of goods for reasonable prices.
-Norma’s Arts & Crafts Supplies also holds classes and crafting events can be organized for private parties.
+Only open four day per week, Norma’s Arts & Crafts Studio is a very kid-friendly craft store as it offers a large selection of goods for reasonable prices.
+Norma’s Arts & Crafts Studio also holds classes and crafting events can be organized for private parties.
 If in the area, also do be sure to check out their seasonal window displays!